 Old Town Square

 Old Town Square beats like the real heart of the city.
-It is a part of the Royal Route, there are markets during Christmas and Easter period.
-You can admire the Old Town Hall with an astronomical clock where the twelve apostles appear every hour.
-The dominant feature of the square is the Tyn Church (Týnský chrám) and the baroque church of St. Nicholas (kostel Svatého Mikuláše).
-From the hotel, take the waterfront and the Legion Bridge to the National Theater, than continue alongside the Vltava River to Charles Bridge and Charles Street to the Old Town Square.
+It is a part of the Royal Route, there are markets during Christmas and Easter periods.
+You can observe the Old Town Hall with an astronomical clock where the twelve apostles appear every hour.
+The dominant feature of the square is the Tyn Church (Týnský chrám) and the baroque church of St. Nicholas (Kostel Svatého Mikuláše).
+From the hotel, take the waterfront and the Legion Bridge to the National Theater, then continue alongside the Vltava River to Charles Bridge and Charles Street to the Old Town Square.
 It is approximately a 25-minutes walk.

 The Kinsky Gardens together with Petřínské sady form the green lungs of the city center.
 On a hill at a height of 327 meters stands the Petřín observation tower, a five times smaller imitation of the Paris Eiffel Tower.
 To enjoy some fun, visit the adjacent mirror maze.
 The brave ones go there on foot – from Malá Strana, it is a good half-hour to get to the Petřín hill.
-If you want to economize your strength, take the cable car from Ujezd Station, which is about 8 minutes' walk from Kinsky Garden Hotel.
+If you want to avoid getting too tired, take the cable car from Ujezd Station, which is about 8 minutes' walk from Kinsky Garden Hotel.